niclasreich/teamspeak-installer/README.md

 <code>bash <(wget -O- --no-check-certificate 'https://raw.githubusercontent.com/Naspyy/teamspeak-installer/master/installer-v2')</code>

-Features (all fully automatic)
+Features
 ===
+* updates all dependencies
-* Update, Upgrade and Install all needed dependencies
+* installs needed dependencies (sudo, crontab, dos2unix & nano)
-* Install, Download, Extract, Move and Change the ownership of the created Teamspeak-Directory
-* Editing query_ip_whitelist.txt to allow Bots from ts3bot.de to connect
+* installs, downloads, extracts and moves TeamSpeak³-Serversoftware to /opt/teamspeak/
+* downloads and installs an Anti-Crash-Script and uses Cronjob to execute it every minute to /opt/teamspeak/anticrash.sh
-* Download and Install a Cronjob to run a Teamspeak-Anticrash-Script every minute (which restarts the TeamSpeak-Server if it crashes)
+* downloads and installs a Automated-Backup-Script and uses Cronjob to execute it day to /opt/backup/backup.sh